project-aethermesh/aetherlay/README.md

 - **Blocks traffic**: HTTP server doesn't accept requests until ready.
 - **Kubernetes integration**: `/ready` endpoint returns 503 until health check completes.
-- **Initial check**: All endpoints checked in parallel before marking pod ready.
+- **Initial check**: All endpoints checked with configurable concurrency limit (default: 20 concurrent checks).
 - **Fast startup**: Typical initial check completes in 2-5 seconds, but of course this will vary with the amount of endpoints you configure.

 ## Rate Limit Recovery